 - Are the cluster daemons running?
-See "Verify that the Cluster Daemons are Running" on page 141. - Is the cluster state consistent on each node?
-Run the GUI or cxfs_admin command on each server-capable administration node and compare. - Which nodes are in the CXFS kernel membership?
+See "Verify that the Cluster Daemons are Running" on page 139. - Is the cluster state consistent on each node?
+Run the GUI or cxfs\admin command on each server-capable administration node and compare. - Which nodes are in the CXFS kernel membership?
 Check the cluster status and the /var/log/messages file on server-capable administration nodes. - Which nodes are in the cluster database (fs2d) membership?
-See the /var/cluster/ha/log/fs2d_log files on each server-capable administration node. - Is the database consistent on all server-capable administration nodes?
-Determine this logging in to each server-capable administration node and examining the /var/cluster/ha/log/fs2d log file and database checksum. - Log onto the various CXFS client nodes or use the GUI view area display with details showing to answer the following: - Are the devices available on all nodes?
+See the /var/cluster/ha/log/fs2d\log files on each server-capable administration node. - Is the database consistent on all server-capable administration nodes?
+Determine this logging in to each server-capable administration node and examining the /var/cluster/ha/log/fs2d\log file and database checksum. - Log onto the various CXFS client nodes or use the GUI view area display with details showing to answer the following: - Are the devices available on all nodes?
 Use the following: - The xvm command to show the physical volumes:

-'''

 xvm:cluster> show -v phys/

-'''

 - Is the client-only node in the cluster?
-Use the cxfs info command. - \bullet List the contents of the $\ensuremath{\,\text{|}}\xspace \text{dev/cxvm}$ directory with the 1s command:
+Use the cxfs\info command. - List the contents of the /dev/cxvm directory with the ls command:

-'''

 ls /dev/cxvm

-'''

 - Use the hwinfo(8) command to display the hardware inventory.
-See "Physical Storage Tools" on page 376. - Are the filesystems mounted on all nodes?
-Use mount, the GUI, and the cxfs admin and clconf info commands. - Which node is the metadata server for each filesystem?
-Use the GUI or the cxfs_admin command to determine.
-See "Discovering the Active Metadata Server" on page 301.
+See "Physical Storage Tools" on page 380. - Are the filesystems mounted on all nodes?
+Use mount, the GUI, and the cxfs\admin and clconf\info commands. - Which node is the metadata server for each filesystem?
+Use the GUI or the cxfs\admin command to determine.
+See "Discovering the Active Metadata Server" on page 305.